bquast/bquast.github.io/_posts/2014-08-07-jekyll-blog.md

 Git also allows you to store a copy of (all versions) of your files on a **remote** server.
 Git**hub** is a service which allows you to store your files on their servers.
 In the context of jekyll sites, git is mostly used as a easy method to upload and update your posts and pages.
+The functionality whereby Github hosts your repository as a website is called [Github Pages](https://pages.github.com/).

 ## Setting up jekyll
 As I mentioned above, this site is hosted on Github, which automatically runs jekyll on the repository